VoxelForge/VoxelForge/README.md

 on stability, multiplayer performance and features.
 For information about migrating from Voxelibre or Mineclonia to VoxelForge, see [MIGRATING.md](../../../src/branch/main/MIGRATING.md).

-Version: Dev-0.2.0
+Version: Alpha 0.3.0

 ### Differences from Mineclonia
-* More copper
+* More copper.
 * More minecraft like font.
-* Menu Music and different Jukebox music
+* Menu Music and different Jukebox music.
-* better structure platforms
+* better structure platforms.
-* bubble columns
+* bubble columns.
+* Different Chat hud.
+* Ingame music.

 ### Differences from Voxelibre
 * Mace
 * More minecraft like font.
-* Different Jukebox music
+* Different Jukebox music.
-* Better structure platforms
+* Better structure platforms.
-* bubble columns
+* bubble columns.
-* Overworld depth increased from 64 to 128 nodes
+* Overworld depth increased from 64 to 128 nodes.
-* Improved nether portals
+* Improved nether portals.
-* Improved leaf decay
+* Improved leaf decay.
-* Improved villages
+* Improved villages.
-* Wandering traders and trader llamas
+* Wandering traders and trader llamas.
-* Suspicious nodes, pottery shreds and decorated pots
+* Suspicious nodes, pottery shreds and decorated pots.
-* Conduits
+* Conduits.
-* Deep dark biome and ancient hermitage (structure corresponding to ancient city)
+* Deep dark biome and ancient hermitage (structure corresponding to ancient city).
-* Functional loom to apply banner patterns
+* Functional loom to apply banner patterns.
-* Lush caves biome
+* Lush caves biome.
-* Cherry grove biome
+* Cherry grove biome.
-* No in-game music, twice as small compared to Voxelibre
-* No hamburgers
+* No hamburgers.
-* More features but almost 10k lines of code less

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore